yutadd/yutadd/README.md

 I am building a second blockchain system with a PoA algorithm intended for enterprise use.

 I am creating a new site for TEDxFukuoka.

+I am participate in hackathon as tech leader.

 ## sotials🧑‍🤝‍🧑

 twitter : https://twitter.com/DotPiano_dev